 Women’s Retreat for Current Students and Alums

-This retreat will provide the opportunity for current women students and alumnae of Holy to gather together for a weekend of reflection, community and renewal.
-Through shared conversation, silence, prayer and reflection, the women gathered will have the chance to connect and reconnect with themselves and other Holy Cross women.
+Women students and alumnae of Holy Cross are invited to gather together for a weekend of prayer, reflection, community and renewal.
+With a focus on feminist themes and perspectives, the women gathered will have the chance to connect with God, themselves and other Holy Cross women.